Bedford, Western Australia: Public transport

-Along Beaufort Street, Bedford is served by Transperth routes 66 and 950, both of which travel between Morley bus station and the Perth central business district.
+Along Beaufort Street, Bedford is served by Transperth routes 66 and 950, both of which travel between Galleria bus station and the Perth central business district.
 The 950 continues through Elizabeth Quay bus station to connect to the University of Western Australia and the Queen Elizabeth II Medical Centre, whereas route 66 terminates at Perth Busport and is a limited stops route.
-Routes 998 and 999, also known as the CircleRoute travel along Coode Street and Walter Road, deviating off to Morley bus station.
-These routes link to Bayswater railway station in the south and Dianella shopping centre in the north.
-Route 60 travels along Walter Road, linking to Morley bus station and Elizabeth Quay bus station.
+Routes 998 and 999, also known as the CircleRoute, travel along Coode Street and Walter Road, deviating off to Galleria bus station.
+These routes link to Bayswater station in the south and Dianella shopping centre in the north.
+Route 60 travels along Walter Road, linking to Galleria bus station and Elizabeth Quay bus station.
 Route 67 travels along Grand Promenade towards Mirrabooka bus station and along Beaufort Street to Perth Busport.
 Route 68 takes a similar path, but deviates along Craven Street and various other minor roads in Bedford.
 It winds its way through other suburbs towards Mirrabooka bus station.
+Route 980 runs along Walter Road between Galleria bus station and Elizabeth Quay bus station.